Be Safe: Awaniċihdaka

 - Expanded Learning Time: Summer and after school expanded learning time supports the academic school day by providing a wide variety of clubs designed to engage all interest and learning levels of the student body and to augment the regular school day curriculum.
 Clubs are oriented in categories:

 - Character & Leadership

 - Dakota Curriculum

 - Health & Life Skills

-Enemy Swim Day School has adopted the South Dakota Common Core standards for reading and math.
-The common core state standards are a set of learning skills that students are expected to do by the time they graduate each grade.
+Enemy Swim Day School has adopted the tribal communications and math standards that are aligned with the common core state standards.
+These standards are a set of learning skills that students are expected to do by the time they graduate each grade.
 The standards set the benchmarks and guidelines for what each student should learn and set a progression of skills that students learn as they move through school.